jiangyangby/MM18-Deep-Cognitive-Subspace-Clustering/README.md

 >Y. Jiang, Z. Yang, Q. Xu, X. Cao and Q. Huang.
 When to Learn What: Deep Cognitive Subspace Clustering.
 ACM MM 2018.

 ## Acknowledge
-The implementation is based on the [Deep Subspace Clustering Network](https://github.com/panji1990/Deep-subspace-clustering-networks).
+The implementation is based on [Deep Subspace Clustering Network](https://github.com/panji1990/Deep-subspace-clustering-networks).
 We sincerely thank the authors for their work.

 ## Dependencies
 - Tensorflow